Ukay-ukay: Etymology

 The term ukay-ukay is derived from the Cebuano verb ukay, which means "to dig" or "to sift through" respectively.
 Technically, the English term of Ukay-Ukay is "DIG-DIG".
 It is synonymous with the Ilocano verb wagwag, an act of dusting off a piece of clothing by taking hold of one end and snapping it in the air, and shaking the item to dust it off; and SM, meaning segunda mano (secondhand), which is also a pun on the foremost Philippine retail chain SM.

-The term wagwag was more commonly used in the early to late 1990s as this type of business originated in the Baguio City which later on spread to the Cordillera Administrative Region and to the rest of northern Philippines.
+The term wagwag was more commonly used in the early to late 1990s, as this type of business originated in Baguio City, later spreading to the Cordillera Administrative Region and then to the rest of northern Philippines.
 Eventually, it reached the National Capital Region and the rest of the Philippines through Cordilleran traders led by the Colod Family of Baguio City.
 The Tagalog and Bisaya speakers had difficulty pronouncing and adopting the term wagwag, hence, they coined the term ukay-ukay in the early 2000s which was also adopted alongside the original term wagwag by the merchant-minded northerners whose goods are widely popular and accepted by their consumers.